Jane Idleman Smith

-Jane Idleman Smith is an American scholar of Islam and former professor of Comparative Religion at Harvard University.
-She is currently Professor Emerita of Islamic studies at Hartford Seminary.
+Jane Idleman Smith (August 23, 1937 – June 4, 2026) was an American scholar of Islam who was a professor of comparative religion at Harvard University.
+She was also Professor Emerita of Islamic studies at Hartford Seminary.

-Biography
+Life and career

-Smith received Bachelor of Divinity degree from Hartford Seminary and her Phd from Harvard Divinity School.
-She has served as Professor of Islamic Studies and Christian-Muslim Relations and co-director of the Macdonald Center for the Study of Islam and Christian-Muslim Relations at Hartford Seminary and professor of Comparative Religion at Harvard University.
-She also served as co-editor of The Muslim World journal.
+Smith was born August 23, 1937, and grew up in Park Ridge, Illinois.
+She received Bachelor of Divinity degree from Hartford Seminary and her PhD from Harvard Divinity School.

+She served as Professor of Islamic Studies and Christian-Muslim Relations and co-director of the Macdonald Center for the Study of Islam and Christian-Muslim Relations at Hartford Seminary and professor of Comparative Religion at Harvard University.
+Smith also served as co-editor of The Muslim World journal.

+Smith died at her home in Avon, Connecticut, June 4, 2026, at the age of 88.